 The nonrefundable application fee for a bachelor's or master's program is $50 , while the fee for a doctoral degree program is $100.

-Contact an admissions counselor for help with the admissions process or to walk through the online application together.
+Contact an admissions advisor for help with the admissions process or to walk through the online application together.

 I am interested in changing careers.
 Can I apply to a graduate degree in a field that's different from my undergraduate degree? +